tachyons/gitlab.nvim/.gitlab/issue_templates/Bug.md

 <!-- If you can, link to the line of code that might be responsible for the problem -->

-/label ~"type::bug" ~"devops::create" ~"group::code review" ~"Category:Editor Extension"
+/label ~"type::bug" ~"devops::create" ~"group::code review" ~"Category:Editor Extension" ~"Editor Extensions::NeoVim"